-Arthritis is one of the most common orthopaedic conditions that almost everyone encounters as they age.
-It can vary from occasional discomfort to completely debilitating.
+Arthritis is one of the most common orthopedic conditions.
+Almost everyone encounters arthritis as they age, experiencing anything from occasional discomfort to complete debilitation.
 There are a variety of options for treating arthritis.

 Evaluating Arthritis Pain

-Evaluation starts with you giving us a history of your problem: when and how it started, how it currently feels, and which treatments you have tried so far.
+Evaluation starts with you giving us a history of your problem: when and how it started, how it currently feels, and which treatments you have tried.
 We also ask you about other medical conditions that may contribute to your pain.
-We do a physical exam to test the structures of your joint.
-We check your range of motion and strength, and we do special tests that can uncover specific problems.
-Sometimes we order x-rays to visualize your bones.
-X-rays can show us things like fractures, spurs, and changes from arthritis.
+We do a physical exam to test your joint structures, check your range of motion and strength, and do special tests to uncover specific problems.
+Sometimes we order X-rays to show fractures, spurs, and changes from arthritis.

 Treatment of your pain is very specific to the diagnosis and severity of your symptoms.